dleeftink/QuickSet/readme.md

 Sorted in natural ascending order of integers by default.

 ### Use cases
-1. Finding top-k most frequent items in one or many lists
+1. Unique integer extraction
-2. Nearest neighbour finding based on frequency of occurrence
+2. Duplicate integer counting
-3. Ordering random integers for binary search
+3. Finding top-k most frequent items in one or many lists
-4. A lightweight key/value dictionary
+4. Nearest neighbour finding based on frequency of occurrence
-5. Unique integer extraction
+5. Sorting random integers for binary operations
-6. Duplicate integer counting
+6. A lightweight key/value dictionary

 ## Documentation
 > See the full [API documentation](https://github.com/dleeftink/QuickSet/tree/main/docs/config.md) for in-depth examples and configuration.